Ukraine and Refugee Response Appeal

 Humanitarian needs

 The continued war in Ukraine has intensified humanitarian needs.
-Children are paying an extraordinary price in lives lost and upended, with 403 killed and 745 injured since the escalation in February 2022.
+In 2022 alone, the United Nations verified that 477 children have been killed and 909 injured since the escalation in February 2022.
 In areas affected by intense fighting, services have been decimated, and protection mechanisms can no longer support vulnerable children and families.
-Just under 550 health facilities have been impacted by attacks.
-The war has also displaced more than 6.5 million people, of whom 18 percent are children aged 5-17 years.
-14 It has heightened children’s risk for disease, violence, family separation, child trafficking, unexploded ordinances and disrupted schooling.
+290 hospitals and 461 schools have been impacted by attacks.
+The war has also displaced more than 5.1 million people, of whom 18 percent are children aged 5–17 years.
+It has heightened children’s risk for disease, violence, family separation, child trafficking, unexploded ordinances and disrupted schooling.
 Access to vulnerable families in areas under active fighting remains challenging.

-Children face a looming mental health crisis, with an estimated 1.5 million at risk of depression, anxiety, post-traumatic stress disorders and other mental conditions.
+Children face a mental health crisis, with an estimated 1.5 million at risk of depression, anxiety, post-traumatic stress disorders and other mental conditions.
 Around 3.7 million adults and children need protection from, and response to, violence (including gender-based violence) and neglect.
 The upheaval of war has created an even more tenuous situation for displaced children, those living in institutions and children with disabilities.
-The lives and futures of the country’s 5.7 million school-aged children have been severely affected – with 3.6 million impacted by school closures as of September.
-Intensified attacks on critical urban infrastructure in October destroyed 40 percent of Ukraine’s power stations, further exposing families to harsh winter conditions, impacting livelihoods and increasing the likelihood of additional large population movements.
-Without electricity, children will face extreme cold and be unable to continue online learning, health facilities may be unable to provide critical services and water systems will not function.
-The already extremely high risks of pneumonia, seasonal influenza, waterborne diseases and coronavirus disease 2019 (COVID-19), for those unvaccinated, will be further exacerbated.
-The harsh winter, loss of income and the energy and socioeconomic crisis triggered by the war are devastating to the well-being of children and families.
-The estimated number of people newly exposed to poverty is 472,018, of whom 400,104 are children.
-Environmental consequences associated with the war, including explosive remnants and potential nuclear risks, have not been assessed yet.
+The lives and futures of the country’s 5.3 million school-aged children have been severely affected, creating urgent need for education support.
+Attacks on energy infrastructure have led to power outages that have interrupted water networks and access to critical services like health and education.
+Without electricity, children will face extreme cold, their learning risks being interrupted, critical services at health facilities face disruption, and water systems are not functioning.
+The already extremely high risks of pneumonia, seasonal influenza, waterborne diseases and coronavirus disease, for those unvaccinated, will be further exacerbated.
+The long winter, loss of income and the energy and socioeconomic crisis are devastating to the well-being of children and families.
+The poverty rate in Ukraine increased from 5.5 percent in 2021 to 24.1 percent in 2022, pushing an additional 7.1 million people into poverty and reversing 15 years of economic progress.
+The destruction of the Kakhovka Dam has had grave humanitarian and environmental consequences, on top of the life-threatening concerns linked to explosive remnants and potential nuclear risks.

-An estimated 17.6 million people, including 3.2 million children, will require humanitarian support in 2023, including health assistance for more than 14.6 million people (2.8 million children) and water, sanitation and hygiene (WASH) support for 11 million people.
-An estimated 9.3 million people will need food and livelihoods assistance.
+An estimated 17.6 million people, including 4.1 million children, require humanitarian support in 2023, including health assistance for more than 14.6 million people (2.8 million children) and water, sanitation and hygiene (WASH) support for 11 million people.
+An estimated 11.1 million people need food and livelihoods assistance.
 Recovery plans are being developed to align legislative, policy, and institutional frameworks on children’s rights with international standards, opening an opportunity to advance a child-centred, resilience-building recovery and reconstruction.

 UNICEF’s strategy

-Under established humanitarian leadership structures, UNICEF will sustain and expand its flexible, adaptive response to the unpredictable situation in Ukraine, including protection assistance, delivery of life-saving supplies, provision of essential services, enhancement of social service capacities, preparedness for additional displacements and support to government systems.
+Under established humanitarian leadership structures, UNICEF will sustain and expand its flexible, adaptive response to the unpredictable situation, including protection assistance, life-saving supplies, essential services, enhancement of social service capacities, preparedness for additional displacements and support to government systems.
 UNICEF’s strategy aligns with the inter-agency humanitarian response plan and supports the Government’s priorities and recovery plan, reinforcing linkages between humanitarian and development programmes.
-UNICEF will continue strengthening humanitarian coordination through leadership of WASH, Child Protection and Education Clusters, in partnership with the Government, United Nations agencies and civil society organizations, and by actively contributing to the Cash Working Group.
+UNICEF will continue strengthening humanitarian coordination through leadership of WASH, child protection and education clusters, in partnership with Government, United Nations agencies and civil society organizations, and by actively contributing to the Cash Working Group.

-UNICEF will expand access, including for those with disabilities, to child protection services, mine victim and gender-based violence assistance and mental health and psychosocial support, reinforcing gender-responsive programming and the prevention of sexual exploitation and abuse.
+UNICEF will expand access, including for children with disabilities, to child protection services, mine victim and gender-based violence (GBV) assistance and mental health and psychosocial support (MHPSS), reinforcing gender-responsive programming and prevention of sexual exploitation and abuse.
 Supporting unaccompanied and separated children, preventing human trafficking and locating children in state custody will remain priorities, along with case management for children returning from boarding institutions or in alternative care arrangements.
-Spilno (‘together’) Child Spots and mobile teams will be expanded to provide integrated multisectoral support to children and families.
+Spilno (‘together’) Child Spots and mobile teams will be expanded to provide integrated multisector support to children and families.

 To enable learning continuity for every child, especially displaced, conflict-affected and returning children, education and early childhood services will be supported in schools, homes and communities, including access to self- and online learning assistance and materials.
 Damaged facilities will be rehabilitated, and teacher training will continue.
-Multipurpose cash transfers to vulnerable households with several children and/or a child with a disability will be sustained, while shock-responsive national social protection programmes will be supported.
-Children and families will continue receiving life-saving exploded ordnance risk education and information on access to services, hygiene, routine immunization and deinstitutionalization.
-UNICEF will use feedback mechanisms to adapt to the needs of affected populations.
+Multipurpose cash transfers to vulnerable households with a child with disability or in newly accessible areas will be sustained, while shock-responsive national social protection programmes will be supported.
+Children and families will continue receiving life-saving explosive ordnance risk education and information on access to services, hygiene, routine immunization and deinstitutionalization.
+UNICEF will use feedback mechanisms to adapt to needs of affected populations.

 Pillar 1: Ukraine programme targets